 Cycling The Alderbourne

 The Alderbourne loves motorways.
 A long time ago it flowed through quiet South Buckinghamshire countryside.
 Now it's flanked by both the M40 and M25, crossing right through the junction of both.
-Despite this, there's some interesting routes near it, as I found out on a circular ride loosely based on the river's course.
+Despite this, there's some interesting routes near it, as I found out on this circular ride loosely based on the river's course.

 The best base for the ride is the Black Horse in Fulmer.
-Its a regular of mine and one of my favourite pubs in the area.
+It’s a regular of mine and one of my favourite pubs in the area.
 From here, cross the main road and go down Hay Lane to the junction with Framewood Road.
 This is as far as you can go by bike as both directions of Framewood Road are private.
 To see the source, lock your bike here and continue straight on the footpath for a third of a mile.
 A junction in the path will take you through a gate where you can see the small lake that feeds the river at Low Farm.

 An optional add-on is to continue north-west along the main path for 5 minutes.
 Here you can see the decaying remains of Picking Farm.
 Once a large manor house, its been rotting for years getting overtaken by Japanese Knotweed.